emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 <!-- not speaking of "matchable" here as that working definition explicitly excludes Request-Tag to make the rest of the document easier to read -->

 To keep utilizing the cache,
-a server MAY discard the Request-Tag option from an assembled block-wise request when consulting its cache, as the option describes the individual blocks but not the operation as a whole.
+a server (including proxies) MAY discard the Request-Tag option from an assembled block-wise request when consulting its cache, as the option describes the individual blocks but not the operation as a whole.
 For example, a FETCH request with the same body can have a fresh response